-Character Area 09: St Withburga Lane
+Character Area 06: St Withburga Lane

+Summary of Character

 - St Withburga Lane covers the approach to St Nicholas' Church from the south, which is a historic route named in honour of the town's founding Saint.
 The lane has a sense of separation from the town centre despite its close proximity; it is flanked by trees and hedgerows and there are minimal buildings.
 The buildings which are present on St Withburga Lane are mainly historic buildings which would have previously had a high status in the town, such as the Vicarage and the Guildhall (remains of which are now incorporated into a large residential dwelling).
-They therefore have large plots which add to the quiet, semi-rural character of the road. - St Nicholas' Church is prominent in views north along St Withburga Lane, emphasising the historic development of the area in conjunction with the church.
-There is also a view in the same direction of Bishop Bonner's Cottage, which contributes to the historic character of the area. - There is also significant modern development along St Withburga Lane which is excluded from the character area.
+They therefore have large plots which add to the quiet, semi-rural character of the road.

+- St Nicholas' Church is prominent in views north along St Withburga Lane, emphasising the historic development of the area in conjunction with the church.
+There is also a view in the same direction of Bishop Bonner's Cottage, which contributes to the historic character of the area.

+- There is also significant modern development along St Withburga Lane which is excluded from the character area.
 Its set back nature prevents it from negatively impacting the character of the area.
 The modern nursery and pre-school on the junction with St Withburga Lane and Washbridge are particularly prominent in the character area but do not contribute to its historic character.

+Uses

+Residential

+Key Buildings

+• Former Guildhall

+Key Issues

+Timber fencing on the west side of the road out of character with the historic red brick on the east side of the road.

+Recommendations and Opportunities

+• Enhance boundary treatments to ensure they are in keeping with the historic character of the road.

+Character Area 06: St Withburga Lane